radionerd/VirtualPipeOrgan/MidiFirmware/UserManual.md

    Bus 001 Device 095: ID 1eaf:0031 Leaflabs VPO Console Midi Ch2, 10
     ...
 ```
+# Monitoring Midi Messages
+Use 'midisnoop' to monitor messages sent between the keyboard/pedalboard and the computer.
+Use Alsa unless you have Jack configured.
+# Making Midi Connections
+Use 'qjackctl' graph function to view or connect midi outputs to midi inputs
+Connect grandorgue output to midisnoop input using the qjacktctl graph

 ## Configuring the Midi Interface
 A USB serial connection is used to communicate with the Midi Interface.
 Connect one STM32 BluePill to the computer using a USB cable.
-Install minicom and configure it to connect to /dev/ttyACM0.
+Install 'minicom' and configure it to connect to /dev/ttyACM0.
 Once connected successfully expand the minicom window and press the spacebar.
 You should see a display that shows which pin functions are assigned.
 Select what you require using the A-J keys, then press 'S' to save.